fiseleo/BA-Modding-Toolkit/README.md

 The "计算CRC值" (Calculate CRC Value) button can be used to manually view the CRC checksum of a single file or two files.

-### 资源文件夹替换 (Asset Folder Replacement)
+### 资源打包工具 (Asset Packer)
-1. Drag and drop or browse to select the folder containing replacement assets
+1. Drag and drop or browse to select the folder containing assets to be packed
     - Supported file types: `.png` (textures), `.skel`, `.atlas` (Spine animation files)
     - Ensure asset filenames match the asset names in the target Bundle file
 2. Drag and drop or browse to select the target Bundle file that needs to be modified
-3. Click the "开始替换" (Start Replacement) button: performs the asset replacement operation
+3. Click the "开始打包" (Start Packing) button: performs the asset packing operation
 4. (Optional) After success, click "覆盖原文件" (Overwrite Original File) to apply the modifications.
 Please ensure the "创建备份" (Create Backup) option is enabled to prevent risks.

 This feature is for creating new Mods, such as quickly packaging modified assets into Bundle files.